situmtech/situm-ios-getting-started/README.md

 ## <a name="introduction"></a> Introduction

-This is a sample iOS Application built with Situm SDK for iOS.
 Situm SDK is a set of utilitites that allow any developer to build location based apps using Situm's indoor positioning system.
 Among many other capabilities, apps developed with Situm SDK will be able to:

 1. Obtain information related to buildings where Situm's positioning system is already configured: floorplans, points of interest, geotriggered events, etc.
 2. Retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).